 - Definitions are listed alphabetically

-- When writing definitions, make reference to other documents that may contain similar terms to ensure that common definitions are used
+- When writing definitions, make reference to other documents that may contain similar terms to assure that common definitions are used

 Key relevant documents